-Following appropriate inspection procedures is important to help ensure the proper maintenance and operation of the SOFTEK suspension system and components function to their highest efficiency.
-Hendrickson recommends the SOFTEK equipped with STEERTEK NXT axle front suspension systems be inspected at pre-delivery, the first 1,000 miles of service and at the regular preventive maintenance intervals.
+Following appropriate inspection procedures is important to help ensure the proper maintenance and operation of the STEERTEK NXT axle and components function to their highest efficiency.

 Torque values shown in this publication apply only if Hendrickson supplied fasteners are used.
 If non-Hendrickson fasteners are used, follow the torque specifications listed in the vehicle manufacturer's service manual.